 This will also help you assess your loft, workbench or shelving needs whether you get it from the factory or add it yourself later.

 What are the dimensions of the largest items you plan to store in your shed?

-In some cases a large door (perhaps a garage style door) is required and this will determine the minimum width of at least one side of your storage shed.
+In some cases a large door (perhaps a garage style door) is required, and this will determine the minimum width of at least one side of your storage shed.
 Also the height of the largest stored items may rule out building styles or sizes that have shorter sidewall heights or built-in lofts.

 Path to Placement?

 How will the building be brought in?
 What will fit through, or will it need to be built on-site?
 We have some pretty crazy stories of obstacle courses we’ve delivered our buildings through.
 Our delivery specialists are incredible, but even they have limits.
 It’s very important to think through exactly how the building will arrive at its final destination.
-Yes, your beautiful privacy fence with narrow gated entrances will require that your building be built on-site.
+Yes, your beautiful privacy fence with narrow gated entrances may require that your building be built on-site.

 Note about Size Restrictions:

 For fully assembled shed deliveries, the DOT (Department of Transportation) restricts the width to 14’, length to 50’ and the height to 14’-2” in most places.
 The height restriction often affects the pitch of the roof as this height includes the distance from the ground to the bed of the truck.
-Also, units wider than 12’ feet require us to provide a driving escort in most areas.
-Leonard offers a built-on-site program that may better suite your needs.
+Also, units wider than 12 feet require us to provide a driving escort in most areas.
+Leonard offers a built-on-site program that may better suit your needs.